GrassLab/osc2021/README.md

 | 0856167    | Yunyung        | 許振揚| yungyung7654321@gmail.com  |

 ### Introduction
-Multitasking is the most important feature of an operating system.
-In this lab, we’ll learn how to create threads and how to switch between different threads to achieve multitasking.
-Moreover, we’ll learn how a user program becomes a user process and accesses services provided by the kernel through system calls.
+A file system manages data in storage mediums.
+Each file system has a specific way to store and retrieve the data.
+Hence, a virtual file system(VFS) is common in general-purpose OS to provide a unified interface for all file systems.

+In this lab, we’ll implement a memory-based file system(tmpfs) to get familiar with the concept of VFS.
+In the next lab, you’ll implement the FAT32 file system to access files from an SD card.
+It’s recommended to do both together.

 ### Goals of this lab
-- Understand how to create threads and user processes.
+- Understand how to set up a root file system.

-- Implement create theads and user processes.

-- Implement syscall such as fork(), exec(), and so on.
+- Implement temporary file system (tmpfs) as root file system.

-- Understand how to implement scheduler and context switch.
+- Understand how to create, open, close, read, and write files.

+- Implement VFS interface, including create, open, close, read, write, mkdir, chdir, ls <directory>, mount/unmount interface.

-- Implement round robin scheduler and context switch mechanism.
+- Implement multi-level VFS and absoute/relative pathname lookup.

-- Understand what’s preemption.
+- Understand how a user process access files through the virtual file system.

-- Implement user and kernel preemption
+- Implement a user process to access files through VFS.

-- Understand how to implement the waiting mechanism.
+- Understand how to mount a file system and look up a file across file systems.

+- Implement mount/unmount a file system and look up a file across file systems.

-- Implement the waiting machanism
+- Understand how to design the procfs.

-- Understand what's POSIX signals and mechanism.

 ## Directory structure
 ```